 Stories that support the poisonous onion idea often point to reliable sources for credibility.
 One such message states: “The U.S. Food and Drug Administration has come to the conclusion, after research, that onions are a huge magnet for bacteria, especially uncooked onions.
 You should never plan to keep a portion of a sliced onion.
 It is not even safe if you put it in a zip-lock bag and put it in your refrigerator.
 It is already contaminated enough just by being cut open and out for a bit, that it can be a danger to you.”

-Sounds convincing, but it’s not true.
+Sounds convincing and official, but it’s not true.
 In an email, FDA spokesperson Lauren E. Sucher said the agency “does not have specific recommendations for cut onions.”
 She offered FDA links on general food safety advice: Are You Storing Food Safely?, Safe Food Handling: What You Need to Know, and 7 Tips for Cleaning Fruits, Vegetables.

 It’s not in her jurisdiction, but Marianne H. Gravely, webmaster for the U.S. Department of Agriculture’s Meat and Poultry Hotline, says she gets calls from people with concerns about poisonous leftover onions.
-“I tell consumers that it is all a hoax,” she wrote in an email.
+“I tell consumers that it is all a hoax,” she said.

 Barry E. Parsons, a food safety expert for Robson Forensic, confirms that when it comes to contamination, onions do not have “a greater propensity to absorb bacteria.”